This is meatloaf as meatloaf should be, juicy and bursting with flavor! And the kicker? A tangy, sweet sauce on the top! Perfect for dinner any night!

 - Shape the meat loaf according to the dish you are using.
 Place the meatloaf into the dish, shaping it so it is not touching the sides of the dish.
 Do not press the meatloaf into the dish or you will end up with dense meatloaf.

-- Bake in the preheated oven for 40 minutes.
+- Bake uncovered in the preheated oven for 40 minutes.

-- Remove the meatloaf and spread the sauce evenly over the top of the meatloaf.
-Return the meatloaf to the oven and bake for an additional 10 to 15 minutes or until the internal temperature of the meatloaf reaches 160°.
+- Remove the meatloaf, and spread the sauce evenly over the top of the meatloaf.
+Return to the oven and bake for an additional 10 to 15 minutes, or until the internal temperature of the meatloaf reaches 160°.